ky4meru/ky4meru.github.io/docs/active-directory/ntlmrelay.md

 On these occasions when LLMNR or NBT-NS are used to resolve a request, any host on the network who knows the IP of the host being asked about can reply.
 Even if a host replies to one of these requests with incorrect information, it will still be regarded as legitimate.

 Therefore it is possible to intercept NTLMv1/v2 hashes when a client tries to authenticate against a spoofed service.
-If NTLMv1 is enabled they can be reused as Pass-The-Hash attacks.
+If NTLMv1 is enabled they can be reused as [Pass the Hash](/ad/passthehash/) attacks.
 However, if only NTLMv2 hashes are intercepted they cannot be used in the same way.
 Instead they need to be replayed quickly as they are only valid for a short period of time.

 ## Prerequisites